Using a Reverse Proxy with HubSpot

 - Add or prepend to a

 X-Forwarded-For header with the client IP address of the original requestor.
-This is required to differentiate clients from each other and ensure requests are not falsely identified as abuse.
+This is required to differentiate clients from each other.
 Many services such as CloudFront maintain these headers automatically.

 - To ensure personalized content based on location works, either pass a